zlkurka/fly-fish/change_ideas.md

 Would need to be location-based.
 # Next steps
-- Migrate to Textual TUI
+- Migrate to Godot UI
 - ADD CRAFTING!!!
 - Add fish journal
 - Add passage of time